Bradders81/team-11/README.md

 2. The nav buttons slide in.
 3. The second character slides in from the right, as a play button animates in on top.

+Each nav button on the home page is linked to a modal.
+These modals cover the screen and have small dialog boxes.

+1. About button opens modal with game information hard-coded in landing.js file.
+2. Rules button opens modal with rules information hard-coded in landing.js file.
+3. Leaderboard button opens modal with scoreboard information hard-coded in landing.js file.

 ### Game page
 The game page is linked to the play button on the home page.
 The game page features a canvas where the game is to be played.
+This canvas is positioned in the middle of the screen.
+It features a sprite running and trying to avoid the game terrain.

+* Upon character crash, the game stops and creates a modal to signal a loss.
+* As the character runs, the game improves the user's score.